 3. Don‘t direct!
 Guide!!!

 Smaller kids don’t have the authority, and they can’t direct their companions to do things.
-Instead, the guide them.
-Kids do the things together, and they play together.
+Instead, they guide them.
+Kids do things together, and they play together.

 4. Pay attention to the little things